colcon/colcon.readthedocs.org/user/overriding-packages.rst

 When it can happen
 ++++++++++++++++++

-* The overriding package removed or changed APIs compaired to the overridden package
+* The overriding package removed or changed APIs compared to the overridden package
 * A package in the underlay depends on the overridden package

 How to avoid it